Staff and Volunteers

 Land Link Founder, Shannon Varley and her husband BJ run Bella Terra Family Farm, pictured here with kids/ farm hands Maeve and Luke.
 Shannon researched and founded the Land Link program for MCA, creating a data base of farmers looking for land and land owners looking to partner with farmers by offering land for sale, long term lease, or granted to a nonprofit farm.
 Shannon has taken part in these programs while farming in New England and wants to see them flourish in the Ag Reserve.
 Want to take part in the program?
 More info here!

 MCA reported on the blend of natural ingredients Shannon feeds her chickens here in a post about arsenic in commercial chicken feed.
 (Yes, you read that right, arsenic.
 After a long grassroots effort by Food and Water Watch, MCA and others, Maryland was the first state to ban arsenic in chicken feed.)

-Senior Editor, photographer and IT Support, Josh Goldman, just completed his freshman year at UMD College Park majoring in electrical engineering.
+Senior Editor, photographer and IT Support, Josh Goldman, now in his second year at UMD College Park majoring in electrical engineering.
 He has lived in the Ag Reserve ”forever” and is keenly aware of the need to protect local natural resources and farmland.
 Over the past 5 years Josh has provided wonderful digital photography, IT and web site support as well as editing.
 Josh has written a number of essays profiling life in the Reserve.
 His favorite local produce: ”I won’t choose between heirloom tomatoes and Kingsbury Pride peaches!”